Terms of Sale

 3.2 The Contract will relate only to those Goods or Services mentioned in the Dispatch Email.
 We will not be obliged to supply any other Goods or Services which may have been part of your order until the dispatch of such Goods or the supply of such Services has been confirmed in a separate Dispatch Email.

-4.1 For the purposes of the Consumer Contracts (Information Cancellation and Additional Charges) Regulations 2013 (“the Regulations”) we do not provide Goods or Services for consumers as defined by the Regulations.
+4.1 For the purposes of the Consumer Contracts (Information Cancelation and Additional Charges) Regulations 2013 (“the Regulations”) we do not provide Goods or Services for consumers as defined by the Regulations.
 Unless advised to the contrary by you, you are contracting with us in relation to your business.
-If the Regulations do apply notice of cancellation by you in accordance with the Regulations must be given within 14 days of the day after the date of the Dispatch Email or the date the Goods are received (whichever is the later) using the cancellation form available from our website.
+If the Regulations do apply notice of cancelation by you in accordance with the Regulations must be given within 14 days of the day after the date of the Dispatch Email or the date the Goods are received (whichever is the later) using the cancellation form available from our website (Word Document Download).

 5.1 Your order will be fulfilled by the delivery date set out in the Dispatch Email or, if no delivery date is specified, then within 7 working days of the date of the Dispatch Email, unless we advise you that there are exceptional circumstances that will occasion a delay and agree with you a revised delivery date.